 With a durable cylindrical design, this portable and waterproof Bluetooth and wi-fi speaker produces well-balanced, powerful and clear sound, with crystal-clear speech.
 It performs strongly across genres from classical to pop, and has a high maximum volume.
 It also has Amazon’s Alexa voice assistant integrated so you can control the unit hands-free, and the 12.4-hour battery life will see you through the day.

-If you’re looking for a simple and low-cost Bluetooth speaker, this one is ideal.
+If you’re looking for a low-cost simple Bluetooth speaker on a budget, this speaker is ideal.
 It’s rare to find a small portable speaker with great sound, but this speaker excels, impressing our expert panel with its great energy and drive, and a surprisingly large sound for its size.
 It’s very easy to set up, with a ten-and-a-half hour battery life, and is even slash-proof as well.

 And here are three portable speakers to avoid

 Bluetooth speakers designed to be taken with you on your travels need to strike a balance between portability and sound quality.
 There's no point picking up a compact and lightweight speaker to put in your carry-on suitcase if it sounds tinny and lacking in bass.

 We've found small speakers that defy all expectations to provide stellar sound, but there are plenty of inferior models, the sort that are bought on impulse at the airport, that will lead to their fair share of buyer's remorse.

 As well as sounding terrible, the worst portable speakers will run out of battery long before the sun starts to set by the pool.
 Some speakers can't even manage five hours.